-This guide explains a few key concepts to help you use CPM correctly.
+This guide explains a few key concepts to help you use N2WS correctly.

 By default, snapshots taken using N2WS are Crash-consistent.
 When you back up an EC2 instance at a certain time, and later want to restore this instance from backup, it will start the same as a physical machine booting after a power outage.
 The file system and any other applications using EBS volumes were not prepared or even aware that a backup was taking place, so they may have been in the middle of an operation or transaction.

 Being in the middle of a transaction implies that this backup will not be consistent, but actually, this is not the case.
 Most modern applications that deal with important business data are built for robustness.
 A modern database, be it MySQL, Oracle or SQL Server, has transaction logs.
 Transaction logs are kept separately from the data itself, and you can always play the logs to get to a specific consistent point in time.
 A database can start after a crash and use transaction logs to get to the most recent consistent state.
 NTFS in Windows and EXT3 in Linux have implemented journaling, which is not unlike transaction logs in databases.

 During application-consistent backups, any application may be informed about the backup progress.
 The application can then prepare, freeze and thaw in minimal required time to perform operations to make sure the actual data on disk is consistent before the backup starts., making minimal changes during backup time (backup mode) and returning to full scale operation as soon as possible.

 There is also one more function that application-consistent backups perform especially for databases.
 Databases keep transaction logs which occasionally need to be deleted to recover storage space.
 This operation is called log truncation.
 When can transaction logs be deleted without impairing the robustness of the database?
 Probably after you make sure you have a successful backup of the database.
 In many cases, it is up to the backup software to notify the database it can truncate its transaction logs.